12 Changes You Should Make To Be Happier At Work

 The truth is, multitasking has a serious negative impact on you.
 It:

-Makes you prone to cheating.
+• makes you prone to cheating

-Reduces your ability to see what doesn’t work.
+• reduces your ability to see what doesn’t work

 Your brain isn’t actually capable of concentrating on more than one thing at a time.
-What actually happens during multitasking is that you start and stop in the middle of tasks, switching, and then repeat the process all over again.
+What actually happens during multitasking is that you start and stop in the middle of tasks, switch, and then repeat the process all over again.
 It might feel like you are doing multiple things at once, but that’s not the case.

 Think of your car, and how much starting and stopping wears at the engine and brakes.
 Similar wear and tear is happening to your brain in terms of ability to concentrate, stay focused as a habit, and manage stress.